brianb12321/RemotePlus/README.md

 ### Prerequisites
 * .Net 4.6.2
 * At least one network adapter.
-* Perferred but not required, your network adapter is configured with a static IP address.
+* Recommended but not required, your network adapter is configured with a static IP address.
 * Not scared of the command line.
 You'll be using the command line a lot.
 * If there was a problem starting up the server, the following would happen (release mode):
 ```